MahmoudHanyFathalla/Python-Programming-Training-Repository/README.md

 - Special thanks to the contributors of Python's extensive documentation and tutorials, which inspired the creation of these scripts.
 - Pygame for game development.
-- SpeechRecognition for providing tools for audio processing.
+- SpeechRecognition and NLTK for providing tools for audio and text processing.